Oppenheimer v Cattermole: The decision at first instance

 The case was first determined by the UK Special Commissioners for income tax, (Note: "Commissioners for the special purposes of the Income Tax Acts", appointed under Section 4 of the Taxes Management Act 1970) who decided that Oppenheimer was only British, and not also German, and therefore had to pay tax on his pensions.
 Their decision was based on a 1913 German law, when there were no complications of the countries being at war, which stated that a German lost their German nationality if they acquired a foreign nationality without permission.

 The commissioners found it unnecessary to decide the case on another German law of 1941, which decreed that a Jew in Germany lost his German nationality as soon as he left Germany.
-It is important to note that under Art.
+Under Art.
 116 (2) of the post-war German Constitution, any victim of the 1941 decree was entitled to resume his German citizenship by applying to the German authorities.
 This he had not done.

 Oppenehimer submitted on his UK nationality form that he was German at the time of being naturalised in 1948.

 At a meeting of the Commissioners for the Special Purposes of the Income Tax Acts held on 19th January 1970 Meier Oppenheimer (hereinafter called "the Appellant") appealed against assessments to income tax in the sum of £800 for each of the years 1953-54 to 1967-68 inclusive.